parkermac/LO/notes/klone_and_mox.md

 ---

-These notes are generally specific to klone at this point, but here is a little mox-specific info:
+#### Getting resource info

+`hyakstorage` will give info about storage.
+Use `hyakstorage --help` to get more info on command options.

+`hyakalloc` will give info on the nodes we own.

-mox: we own 196 cores (7 nodes with 28 cores each) plus another 64 (2 nodes with 32 cores each).
-To check on our disk allocation look in the file `/gscratch/macc/usage_report.txt`.
+**mox**: we own 196 cores (7 nodes with 28 cores each) plus another 64 (2 nodes with 32 cores each).

+**klone**: we own 400 cores (10 nodes with 40 cores each).

+To check on our disk allocation you can also look in the file `/gscratch/macc/usage_report.txt` although this will be phased out.

 ---